Two-way sparsity for time-varying networks, with applications in genomics: Simulation study

 where the parameter $\omega$ controls the dropout rate (decreasing $\omega$ increases the number of dropouts), and $\tilde{x}_{t,i,k}$ is the data-value that would have been present without the dropout effect.
 This is essentially a hurdle model, with $h_{t,i,k}\sim\text{Bernouilli}(p_{t,i,k})$, so that the observed data $x_{t,i,k}$ (i.e., with dropouts included) is modelled as $x_{t,i,k}=h_{t,i,k}\cdot\tilde{x}_{t,i,k}$.
 We found that under this model, $\omega=2$ leads to a dropout rate of around $66\%$ in data-sets generated according to the data-simulation procedure presented earlier in this section.
 We used this value of $\omega=2$, and repeated our simulation study now with the addition of this dropout effect, carrying out out the same ROC-curve analysis as before.
 The results of this analysis (again with $\lambda=50$ and $k=20$) are shown in Figure \ref{simDataResDrop}: we found that our method is quite resilient to dropouts, with only a moderate decrease in performance compared to the results shown in Figure \ref{simDataRes}.
 The time-varying aspect of the model apparently helps to maintain performance when many dropouts are present, because when some values in the time-series are missing, sparsity across time encourages interpolation over the missing values.

-Interestingly, in very sparse cases, the dropout effect may even be helpful, possibly via a de-noising mechanism.
-Referring to the generative model of equation \ref{dropEq}, it's clear that the dropouts mostly take place for small values of $x_{t,i,k}$.
+Interestingly, in very sparse cases, the dropout effect may even be helpful, possibly via a de-noising mechanism, as follows.
+Referring to the generative model of equation (\ref{dropEq}), it's clear that the dropouts mostly take place for small values of $x_{t,i,k}$.
 As these are much more likely to correspond to noise than larger values do, this leads to a strong de-noising effect.
 Finally, we note that to include a hurdle model or dropout effect in a model likelihood such as the one proposed in Section \ref{mainModel} would result in a much more computationally intensive model fitting procedure than the one we propose in our Algorithm \ref{gibbsSampEqs} of Section \ref{postInf}.